Online Exhibition

 What was thought to be Goh's Folly turned out to be a successful effort to grow Singapore's economy.

-The Future of Shipping
+The Future Of Shipping

 The announcement of the British military withdrawal in 1967 was not only a challenge to Singapore's defence but economy too.
 Singapore had to pivot quickly and our shipping industry became even more important than before.